ikhoon/scalapb-reactor/README.md

 }
 ```

-The generated stub has the following structor.
+The generated gRPC stub for Reactor contains the following structure.
 ```scala
 object ReactorTestServiceGrpc {
   // Implement this trait for your service.